 Senior Citizen Tuition Policy

 Residents of the State of Delaware who are 60 years old or older may enroll at Delaware Tech tuition free, in any catalog course, technical or related studies, day or evening.
 Delaware Tech/University of Delaware AA Program credit courses are also included.
 Special interest courses are excluded.
-Persons eligible for this privilege are not required to pay application, course registration, or other related fees.
+Persons eligible for this privilege are not required to pay course registration or other related fees.
 They shall pay the cost of all books, supplies, laboratory/ material fees, and shop fees.
-The Application and Student Services fee is waived.
+The Student Services fee is waived.
 This privilege may be limited or denied in courses for which selective admissions criteria have been established.
 This privilege is granted on a space-available basis.

 - Residency status is determined when a student first registers at the College and when reentering after an absence.
 Students whose in-state status (see items 3. and 4. below) changes will be charged out-of-state tuition when they re-register at the College.

 - A student may have his/her residency status changed for a future semester's registration period if the student provides documentation that he/she has met the requirements in items 3. and 4. below.

 - Students 18 years old or older are considered to be Delaware residents if one of the following conditions are met immediately prior to registration:

 - Delaware has been their domicile and continuous residence for at least six (6) months.

 - They have been employed (full-time) at least 30 hours per week in Delaware for at least six (6) consecutive months, or